cloud-uday-csye6225/webapp/README.md

 ## Github Actions
 Added branch protection by preventing merge if any workflow fails.
 Added unit test cases to the workflow to make sure.
+AMI is bulit when pull request is merged.

 ## API Endpoints Curls